-What If Roe Fell provides an overview of what could happen to abortion rights in the fifty states, the District of Columbia, and the five most populous U.S. territories if the U.S. Supreme Court were to limit or overturn Roe v.
+Initially, this tool provided an overview of what could happen to abortion rights in the fifty states, the District of Columbia, and the five most populous U.S. territories if the U.S. Supreme Court were to limit or overturn Roe v.
 Wade, the landmark Supreme Court ruling from 1973 that established abortion as a fundamental right.
-Understanding the abortion policy of a state, the District of Columbia, or a U.S. territory requires careful legal analysis of constitutions, laws, regulations, and court decisions, as well as legislative and access considerations.
-This report provides a snapshot of that analysis and anticipates how these governments would respond to a limitation or reversal of Roe and the likelihood that abortion rights would remain secure in some places and prohibited in others.
+Now this digital tool describes the abortion policy of the U.S. states, the District of Columbia, and the five most populous U.S. territories, which requires careful legal analysis of constitutions, laws, regulations, and court decisions.
+This online tool charts how these governments are responding to the reversal of Roe.

-- California, Connecticut, Hawaii, New Jersey, New York, Oregon, Vermont, and Washington
+- California, Connecticut, Hawaii, Illinois, New Jersey, New York, Oregon, Vermont, and Washington

-- Alaska, Colorado, Delaware, the District of Columbia, Florida, Illinois, Iowa, Kansas, Maine, Maryland, Massachusetts, Minnesota, Montana, Nevada, and Rhode Island
+- Alaska, Colorado, Delaware, the District of Columbia, Florida, Kansas, Maine, Maryland, Massachusetts, Minnesota, Montana, Nevada, and Rhode Island

 There are three states and two territories in the “Not Protected” category.
 In these places, abortion may continue to be accessible but would be unprotected by state and district law.
 In some of these states, it is unclear whether the legislature would enact a ban if Roe is limited or reversed, but concern is warranted.

 - New Hampshire, New Mexico, Puerto Rico, U.S. Virgin Islands, and Virginia